Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 If you used transparent materials (**Surface Type** set to **Transparent**) with a sorting priority lower than -50 or greater than 50, you must remap them to within the new range.

  HDRP does not clamp the Sorting Priority to the new range until you edit the Sorting Priority property.

+## RendererList API

+From 2021.2, an updated RendererList API is available in the `UnityEngine.Rendering.RendererUtils` namespace.
+This API has lower overhead when submitting the RendererList for drawing and also offers the posibility to query if the list of visible objects is empty.
+The older version of the API (in the `UnityEngine.Experimental.Rendering` namespace) is still available for compatibility purposes but is now deprecated.